jlmelville/sneer/docs/index.md

 output: html_document
 ---

-Welcome to the documentation for Sneer: Stochastic Neighbor Embedding Experiments in R. It's a pure R package for carrying out not only the popular [t-distributed SNE](https://lvdmaaten.github.io/tsne/), but also other related dimensionality reduction methods.
+Welcome to the documentation for `sneer`: Stochastic Neighbor Embedding Experiments in R. It's a pure R package for carrying out not only the popular [t-distributed SNE](https://lvdmaaten.github.io/tsne/), but also other related dimensionality reduction methods.